TMoore89/ENSEKTest/TestResponses.md

 And I am presented with a warning/message explaining this
   </details>

-Defect 8:
+### Defect 8:
   <details>
   <summary>There is no subtotal and confirmation screen</summary>
 Description:
 There is no subtotal and confirmation before the order is completed to check the values

-User Story: As a customer purhcasing energy I would like to be presented with a subtotal and order confrimation so that I may confirm the amount and cost of the energy I'm purchasing and so I can ensure the discounts are applied
+User Story: As a customer purchasing energy I would like to be presented with a subtotal and order confirmation so that I may confirm the amount and cost of the energy I'm purchasing and so I can ensure the discounts are applied

 Reproduction Steps:
 - Open the homepage